alex-gutev/live_cells/README.md

 when the `CellBuilder` widget is initialized.

 **NOTE**: `CellBuilder` does not rebuild its child widgets, i.e. it does not call the `builder` function, when the value of the cell returned by `create` changes.
-It's purpose is to manage the creation of cells not to listen to changes in their values.
+Its purpose is to manage the creation of cells not to listen to changes in their values.

 ## Widgets Library